cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 #### Non-inlined regular tables

-In case of regular arrays, the table accessing the elements for reading may be folded, if the array is not remote.
+In the case of regular arrays, the table accessing the elements for reading may be folded if the array is not remote.
 Different shared jump tables exist for both read and write operations and are generated on demand.
 If both jump tables are generated, both count towards the size requirement.

 **Array access code size**